sakurazz/algorithms-with-illustrations/cornerstone/binary-tree.md

 Some tree problems have simple brute-force solutions that use 0(n) space solution, but subtler solutions that uses the **existing tree nodes** to reduce space complexity to 0( 1).

 Consider **left- and right-skewed trees** when doing complexity analysis.
 Note that 0(h) complexity, where h is the tree height, translates into 0(log n) complexity for balanced trees, but 0(n) complexity for skewed trees.
-[Problem 10.12]

 If each node has a **parent field**, use it to make your code simpler, and to reduce time and space complexity.
-[Problem 10.10]

 It's easy to make the **mistake** of treating a node that has a single child as a leaf.